 Submerge the Okra in an Ice Water Bath

-Transfer your blanched okra to an ice water bath to stop the cooking process.
-Let the pods cool for a few minutes; then, move them over to a colander to drain.
+To stop the cooking process, transfer your blanched okra to an ice water bath.
+Let the pods cool for a few minutes; then, move them to a colander to drain.